afrozhussain/Advance-SMS-Sender/README.md

 # Advance-SMS-Sender
-Bulk SMS Sender application 2.5 written in C# using Kylix Library
+Bulk SMS Sender application 2.5 written in VB.Net using Kylix Library

 You can provide you feedback and change request to aliafroz@hotmail.com